HumanCellAtlas/dcp-community/rfcs/imported/0000-dcp-media-types.md

 # DCP Media Types

-Please note that this RFC has been imported its original Google Doc and went through a design review process prior to the RFC Process implementation.
+DISCLAIMER: Please note that this RFC has been imported its original Google Doc and went through a design review process prior to the implementation of the current [RFC Process](https://github.com/HumanCellAtlas/dcp-community/blob/master/rfcs/text/0001-rfc-process.md).
 The original document is [here](https://docs.google.com/document/d/1TqihrgXjct9aDmTJO52_gE2WlpFysB1OkG9C8exmWTw/edit#heading=h.87ix45a71erf).
-Please be aware that the contents below may potentially be out-of-date as the last-modified date is October 20th, 2017.
+Please be aware that the contents below may potentially be out-of-date as the last-modified date of the original Google Document is October 20th, 2017.

 ## Summary